oskar-kar/VoIP-Assistant/README.md

 Usage:
 - Application and database need to be downloaded.
 - Application and database do not require installation.
-- In order to use the application use executable file "VoIPAssistant.exe".
+- In order to use the application use executable file "AsystentVoIP.exe".
-- For the application to work correctly, "VoIPAssistant.exe" and "SQLite_voip.db" files need to be placed in the same folder.
+- For the application to work correctly, "AsystentVoIP.exe" and "SQLite_voip.db" files need to be placed in the same folder.
 - To start the application, Java 8 Update 121 (or newer) and Java Development Kit 15.0.1 (or newer) need to be installed first.